 Your midsommar altar

-… Or nightstand.
+… Or dresser.
 Whatever.
 But if the flower crown fits!
 Hot tip: peep West Elm on the regular for beautiful Japandi furniture and decor.

-There are better ways to poo, kitty cat.
+There are better ways to do your duty, kitty cat.
 Same goes for your pet.
 (There’s a lot of cat furniture out that isn’t hideous, actually.)
 This litter box enclosure turns our kitty’s commode into a discreet, genuinely attractive piece of decor.

 And as a reminder, only having an Xbox and a lawn chair in your apartment isn’t minimalist.
 Or Japandi.

 The Rec Room staff independently selected all of the stuff featured in this story.
 Want more reviews, recommendations, and red-hot deals?
 Sign up for our newsletter.